kyma-project/kyma/docs/01-overview/README.md

 Classic Kyma offered a fixed set of preconfigured components whose development rhythm is synchronized and determined by the release schedule.

-See the list of Kyma components that have not been transformed into modules:
+See the list of Kyma components that have not been transformed into modules yet:

 - [API Exposure](../01-overview/api-exposure/README.md)
 - [Application Connectivity](../01-overview/application-connectivity/README.md)